SegmentLinking/TrackLooper/README.md

     LD_LIBRARY_PATH=$TRACKLOOPERDIR/SDL/cpu/:$LD_LIBRARY_PATH sdl <args>

-However, it is important to keep in mind that if that particular backend is was not compiled then it will find another backed without any notice.
+However, it is important to keep in mind that, if that particular backend was not compiled, then it will find another backed without any notice.

 Plotting numerators and denominators of performance plots